rolling-scopes-school/tasks/react/modules/tasks/forms.md

 **Acceptance Criteria:**

+- Image upload input is implemented for Uncontrolled form with validation (type: png/jpeg, size validation).
+[3 points]
-- Image upload input is implemented for both forms with validation (type: png/jpeg, size validation).
-[8 points]
+- Image upload input is implemented for React Hook Form with validation (type: png/jpeg, size validation).
+[3 points]
 - Image is converted to base64 and saved in the store.
 [4 points]
 - Image is displayed on the main page after form submission.
 [3 points]
+- Password fields (password and confirm password) are implemented for Uncontrolled form.
+[2 points]
-- Password fields (password and confirm password) are implemented for both forms.
-[5 points]
+- Password fields (password and confirm password) are implemented for React Hook Form.
+[2 points]
 - Password strength indicator is displayed (shows: 1 number, 1 uppercase, 1 lowercase, 1 special character).
-[3 points]
+[4 points]
+- Country autocomplete is implemented for Uncontrolled form with countries stored in the state management library.
+[2 points]
-- Country autocomplete is implemented for both forms with countries stored in the state management library.
+- Country autocomplete is implemented for React Hook Form with countries stored in the state management library.
 [2 points]

 ### Feature 5: Form Validation (**15 points**)